Ermengarde of Anjou (died 1146): Duchess and regent of Brittany

 In 1092 or 1093, her father married her to Duke Alan IV of Brittany, probably to secure an alliance against Normandy, then controlled by William the Conqueror's son, Robert Curthose.
 Though her marriage was arranged for political reasons this does not mean that Ermengarde would have been seen as inferior to her husband.
 It was not uncommon that noble women in twelfth century France actually wielded more political power than their husbands.
 The union produced three children: the future Duke Conan III, Hawise and, Geoffrey.
-It is also suggested that during her time as duchess, Ermengarde may have raised her half-brother Fulk V alongside her own children.
+It is also suggested that during her time as duchess, Ermengarde may have raised her half-brother Fulk V of Anjou alongside her own children.

 Ermengarde, seemingly unhappy in her marriage to Alan IV, repeatedly attempted to have her marriage annulled so that she could focus on religious rather than public life.
 Her requests were denied by religious authorities on the grounds that she did not have a witness to support her claim of consanguinity.
 Robert of Arbrissel, whom she kept correspondence with, told Ermengarde that it was her "duty to remain in the world, despite your desire to leave it, and to fulfill God's will concerning you."
 This letter from Robert of Arbrissel includes over 100 biblical references as well as references to religious leaders and Roman poets, showing that Robert knew Ermengarde to be intelligent and well read.
 It was not uncommon that noblewomen were better educated and more literate than noblemen during the Middle Ages as women were often expected to maintain their own properties and those of their husbands.

 Ermengarde was also known to receive advice from other religious leaders of the time including Geoffrey of Vendome and St. Bernard of Clairvaux.
 Some scholars such as Shawn Madison Krahmer have noted that the letters surviving from St. Bernard of Clairvaux to Ermengarde show a level of intimacy and fondness that would suggest a close friendship between the two rather than a simply advisory correspondence.